 Spoon the pie crust dough into a 9-inch pie pan.

-Evenly press the pie crust into the bottom and up the sides of the pan.
+Evenly press the dough into the bottom and up the sides of the pan.

 Using a fork, press indentations into the top edge of the pie crust for decoration.

-Cool completely before filling with any pie filling of your choice or as a replacement gluten-free crust in any no-bake pie recipe.
+Cool completely before adding any pie filling of your choice.

 Both almond flour and almond meal are made from ground almonds, but there are two subtle differences of note.
 Almond flour is made from blanched almonds (where the skins have been removed) while almond meal includes almonds with skin, leaving dark flecks.
 Almond flour is also ground more finely than products labeled almond meal.